polycotassociates/valeopartners/web/modules/contrib/entity_activity/README.txt

   The only way to be notified of new content is to subscribed to related entities (author, taxonomy term, etc) and then configure a generator based on the entities referenced by the relevant field.
-Users who subscribed to theses related entites will be the notified of new content.
+Users who subscribed to theses related entities will be the notified of new content.
   There is no way actually to be globally notified.
+This need a "global" subscription which could be implemented if needed in the futur.

 MAINTAINERS
 -----------